dwalend/blog/_posts/2015-11-03-Rename-to-Disentangle.md

 FirstStepsTrait has a Set of possible first steps to take on shortest paths, and the weight of those paths.

-#Semirings Inside
+## Semirings Inside

-Other frameworks get into trouble when you want to supply something beyond exactly what their algorithms can solve for.
-It's extremely difficult to modify what the code will do.
-Disentangle's implementations of the Floyd-Warshall algorithm, Dijkstra's algorithm, and Brandes' algorithm are semiring based.
-You can supply a different semiring.
+Other frameworks get into trouble when you want something just a little beyond exactly what their algorithms can deliver.
+To customize the code you have to clone and bend the whole algorithm.
+However, Disentangle's implementations of the Floyd-Warshall algorithm, Dijkstra's algorithm, and Brandes' algorithm take a semiring to define what "shortest path" means.
 Dijkstra.allPairsShortestPaths() is a wrapper method around allPairsLeastPaths(), which takes a SemiringSupport object.
 The default version finds paths with the fewest nodes.
 Here's a code snippet from inside of object Dijkstra.

     def defaultSupport[Node] = AllPathsFirstSteps[Node,Int,Int](FewestNodes)